diogofpacheco/social_mining/README.md

  1. Clone this repo to your environment
  2. Install the dependencies
  3. Run the script.
 The config file should be in social_mining/res/config/ folder.
  4. The script will run indefinetely, listening to Twitter and copying them whenever they match your [criteria](#configuration).
+Every day, a new file will be created.
+Ctrl+C to stop the application.
 ```
 git clone git@github.com:diogofpacheco/social_mining.git
 pip3 install twitter --user